 - Students must complete all requirements for the program in 6 years. - A student must earn a grade of C or above in HESC 381, Introduction to the Health Sciences Program, or have permission from the program chair before continuing in any other HESC course in the program of study.
 To graduate from the health sciences completion program (Bachelor of Science in Health Sciences degree), a student must earn a grade of C or higher in all coursework. - Progression requires a minimum cumulative GPA of 2.00.
 If a student receives a C- or below in a course, the course must be repeated; however, as long as a 2.00 or above is achieved in a semester, the student may progress.
-A student may not enroll in a course more than twice (a grade of W does not apply; a grade of WP or WF counts as reenrolled in a course).
-Failing a didactic course twice is a failure to progress, and the student will be dismissed from the completion program.

-Kettering College associate degree radiology students who are conditionally admitted (see section on admissions) are required to take HESC 381 the first term of enrollment or they will be dropped from the program.
+A student may not enroll in a course more than twice (a grade of W does count as reenrolled in a course).
+Failing a didactic course twice is a failure to progress, and the student will be dismissed from the completion program. - Kettering College associate degree radiology students who are conditionally admitted (see section on admissions) are required to take HESC 381 the first term of enrollment or they will be dropped from the program.
 The student may reapply upon completion of the associate degree.

-PROGRESSION: HEALTHCARE MANAGAGEMENT MAJOR
+PROGRESSION: HEALTHCARE MANAGEMENT AND HEALTHCARE STUDIES MAJOR

 Students must complete the core curriculum.
 To graduate from the healthcare management major (Bachelor of Science in Health Sciences degree), a student must earn a grade of C or higher in all coursework.
 Progression requires a minimum GPA of 2.00 in each term.
 If a student receives a C- or below in a course, the course must be repeated; however, as long as a 2.00 or above is achieved in a semester, the student may progress.
 A student with a cumulative GPA of 2.50 or higher who does not successfully complete a required course may be allowed to remain in the program.
 The course must be repeated in the next term in which it is offered, as long as it is not a prerequisite to another course.
-A student may not enroll in a course more than twice (a grade of W does not apply; a grade of WP or WF counts as re-enrolled in a course).
+A student may not enroll in a course more than twice (a grade of W does count as reenrolled in a course).
 Failing a didactic course twice is a failure to progress, and the student will be dismissed from the healthcare management major.